zinzied/auto-py-to-exe/README.md

 ## Issues Using the Tool

 If you're having issues with the packaged executable or using this tool in general, I recommend you read [my blog post on common issues when using auto-py-to-exe](https://nitratine.net/blog/post/issues-when-using-auto-py-to-exe/?utm_source=auto_py_to_exe&utm_medium=readme_link&utm_campaign=auto_py_to_exe_help).
 This post covers things you should know about packaging Python scripts and fixes for things that commonly go wrong.

+### Antivirus False Positives

+If your executable is being flagged as malware by antivirus software:

+1. **Use the Antivirus Whitelist Generation feature** in Pro Features
+2. **Submit false positive reports** to antivirus vendors using the generated information
+3. **Consider code signing** your executable for production releases
+4. **Add exclusions** to your antivirus software for the build directory

+### Pro Features Troubleshooting

+For issues specific to pro features:
+- Check the **Pro Status** section for dependency installation status
+- Review the **Troubleshooting** section above for common solutions
+- Disable problematic features temporarily to isolate issues

 If you believe you've found an issue with this tool, please follow the ["Reporting an Issue" section in CONTRIBUTING.md](./CONTRIBUTING.md#reporting-an-issue).